GeoffBarrett/BatchTINTV2/README.md

 - Add multi-threading so it can analyze multiple tetrode files at the same time
 - Add a notification system so it can e-mail/text if the analysis has been completed or if an error has occured
+- Add a queue system so that users can define which order they want the files to be processed in

 # Contact